Cardiac Catheterization for Children

 interventions are needed, the provider may:

-- Use a balloon to open a heart valve or narrowed blood vessel
+Use a balloon to open a heart valve or narrowed blood vessel.

-- Put a small support (stent) in the blood vessel to keep it open
+Put a small support (stent) in the blood vessel to keep it open.

-(atria or ventricles) or abnormal blood vessels
+chambers (atria or ventricles) or abnormal blood vessels.

-- Use a special catheter tip to open a heart valve with heat
+Use a special catheter tip to open a heart valve with heat.

 When